cbeck88/conf-rs/README.md

 because logically, you have three different http clients that you need to configure.

-However with `clap`, this is going to cause a problem, because when the fields from `HttpClientConfig` get flattened, their names will collide, and the parser will reject it as ambiguous.
+However with `clap-derive`, this is going to cause a problem, because when the fields from `HttpClientConfig` get flattened, their names will collide, and the parser will reject it as ambiguous.

 When using `conf`, you can resolve it by declaring a prefix.